daytonaio/content/guides/20241219_guide_Run_LLM_with_Ollama_inside_Daytona_workspace.md

 Now, we're going to create a dev container using a **devcontainer.json** configuration file also, writing project files like `ollama_chat.py` and `requirements-dev.txt`.

-By defining a `devcontainer.json` file in your project, you can specify the exact environment configuration, including the operating system, tools, and dependencies needed for development.
-This ensures that every developer on your team can work in the same environment, regardless of their local machine setup.

 Here is the step-by-step guide:

 - **Step 1**: Create a new directory